-The Jefferson County Coroner’s Office responded to 985 death scenes which accounted for 84.62% of all of the deaths reported to the Coroner’s Office in 2018 in which jurisdiction was assumed.
+The Jefferson County Coroner’s Office responded to 1,140 death scenes, which accounted for 73% of all deaths reported to the Coroner’s Office in 2022 in which jurisdiction was assumed.

 A scene response is most often made at the request of a law enforcement agency; however, the Coroner’s Office also responds to calls at other locations such as hospitals and care centers as deemed necessary when these deaths are reported by facility staff.